Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 	![](img/eclipse_04_tweak_edited.png){ width=400px }
 	- Click on `Continue`.
 	- Eclipse will greet you with a `Welcome` tab which you can safely close.
-		- The initial start up of Eclipse will also open the web browser to show you news about Eclipse.
+		- The initial start-up of Eclipse will also open the web browser to show you news about Eclipse.
 You can safely close the window.
 	![](img/eclipse_05_get-started_edited.png){ width=400px }
 	- Finally, you can see the workspace directory:
 	![](img/eclipse_06_non-empty-ws_edited.png){ width=400px }